CRUD with Cloud Firestore and Node.js by Google Cloud Function

 Cloud Functions to Firestore

-Now, let's get started, first we'll need to initialize the npm repo by run the following command on your local.
-This will create package.json file with default setting.
+First, initialize the npm repository by running the following command.
+This will create a package.json file with default settings.

 npm init -y

-Next, install the @google-cloud/functions-framework so can test the cloud function locally later.
+Next, install @google-cloud/functions-framework so you can test the Cloud Function locally.

 npm install --save-dev @google-cloud/functions-framework